shlomielbaz/movement/README.md

 The API access failures are caught automatically and it's delivered by ```NestJS```.

 ## CORS Configuration:
-The CORS settings are in the server bootstrap,
+The CORS settings are in the server bootstrap, enabling access to the UI service, Google, and Facebook.

 ```javascript
   app.enableCors({